Mouth and Throat Problems: Cancer Treatment Side Effects

-Cancer treatments may cause dental, mouth, and throat problems.
+Cancer treatments may cause mouth, throat, and dental problems.
 Radiation therapy to the head and neck may harm the salivary glands and tissues in your mouth and/or make it hard to chew and swallow safely.
-Some types of chemotherapy and biological therapy can also harm cells in your mouth, throat, and lips.
-Drugs used to treat cancer and certain bone problems may also cause oral complications.
+Some types of chemotherapy and immunotherapy can also harm cells in your mouth, throat, and lips.
+Drugs used to treat cancer and certain bone problems may also cause oral problems.

 Mouth and throat problems may include:

-Mouth problems are more serious if they interfere with eating and drinking because they can lead to dehydration and/or malnutrition.
+Mouth problems (also called oral problems) are more serious if they interfere with eating and drinking because they can lead to dehydration and/or malnutrition.
 It’s important to call your doctor or nurse if you have pain in your mouth, lips, or throat that makes it difficult to eat, drink, or sleep or if you have a fever of 100.5 °F (38 °C) or higher.

 Your doctor or nurse may advise you to take these and other steps: